Tulips balance symmetrical perfection with elegance of proportion in a wide range of colours

 Plant - In containers, borders or beds, NOT in grass, they can't compete in the way that daffodils can.

 Cultivation - after flowering, remove the seed heads and water once with double strength liquid fertiliser, plenty of it to reach the bulbs and roots.
-Leave leaves to die down naturally, they can be removed when completely brown and can be pulled up easily.
-Tulip leaves are less obtrusive than other bulbs foliage.
+Leave leaves to die down naturally, remove when completely brown.
+Tulip leaves are less obtrusive than other spring bulb foliage.

 Containers - I plant 10-12 bulbs of about a dozen varieties every autumn in 10L or thereabouts pots, one variety per pot.
 When they flower from April onwards I bring them onto the decking near the house, after flowering they are planted in the borders for subsequent years.
 They are much bigger and last much longer than a bunch of tulips bought in the spring,